skrimby1/Cyberrilla-2nd-Semester-Project-/README.md

 # Cyberrilla – Interactive Cyber Awareness Training 🎮

-Link for demonstration of project: https://www.youtube.com/watch?v=6Xwi4idSJ-c
+Link for demonstration of project: https://www.youtube.com/watch?v=6Xwi4idSJ-c (was further improved after video)

 Cyberrilla is a full-stack interactive learning platform designed as a game to improve employees’ cybersecurity awareness.
 Built with Python, Pygame, Flask, Jinja2, SQLite3, REST APIs, and Matplotlib, it combines engaging mini-games with a secure backend, real-time dashboards, and compliance with GDPR, NIS2, and ISO/IEC 27001.
 The project implements encryption, hashing, TLS/HTTPS, SSH, and Cloudflare Tunnel for security, while following Scrum-based development, risk analysis, and structured project planning.